mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/vector-database-setup.md

 ## 4 Configuring the Database Connection Details in your application {#configure-database-connection}

-1. Add the [PgVector Knowledge Base module](https://marketplace.mendix.com/link/component/2888) to your Mendix app and set it up correctly, see [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/).
+1. Add the [PgVector Knowledge Base module](https://marketplace.mendix.com/link/component/2888) and its dependencies to your Mendix app and set it up correctly, see [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/).

 [comment]: # ( TODO: insert links to the marketplace component and check link to docs)